 - Kathmandu – Pokhara - Kathmandu by tourist coach.

 - Pokhara – Jomsom - Pokhara by flight (U$ 250 per person.

 - Complementary Upper Mustang Trekking Map.

 - Government tax, vat, airport taxes and office service charge etc.

-- All bar bills, beverages such as coke, fanta, mineral water
+- Bar bills, beverages such as coke, fanta, mineral water

 - Hot shower and hot water, laundry and toiletries.

 - Personal travel insurance, internet, phone calls and wifi services.

 - Extra expenses if you need to extend the trip.